Last Updated: 13 August 2017

 787–865 CE: The First Wave of Attacks

 The Danes arrive in 787 CE with three ships.
 It is not said where they land, only that they kill a local reeve.
 More infamous is the next recording of Holy-island in 793.
 One year later a heathen army attacks Northumbria.
 After these early raids it is rather quiet for a few decades.
-The most important mention is Charlemagne’s death in 812 and another raid in 823 on the isle of Shepey.Throughout the 830s and 40s, king Egbert fights off the Danes all along the southern coast of England.
+The most important mention is Charlemagne’s death in 812 and another raid in 823 on the Isle of Sheppey.Throughout the 830s and 40s, king Egbert fights off the Danes all along the southern coast of England.
 At one point even along the Welsh at Hengeston.
 The Danes claim the most victories and their raids continue.

 The battle of Wemburg takes place in 851.
 The Anglo-Saxons fight the Danes on two fronts.
 Both the land army at Wemburg as the naval army at Sandwich defeat the Danes.
-Instead of heading home, the ASC records the first winter camp of the Scandinavians on the isle of Thanet.
+Instead of heading home, the ASC records the first winter camp of the Scandinavians on the Isle of Thanet.
 With in a year, another fleet of Danes arrive at the Thames estuary and attacks Canterbury and London before heading into Surrey.
 The Danes suffer more defeats at the battle of Ockley, and then again on Thanet in 853.
-Again, they do not head back home, but move their winter camp to the isle of Shepey in 854.
+Again, they do not head back home, but move their winter camp to the Isle of Sheppey in 854.
 More defeats follow in 860 as a large, newly arrived Danish fleet arrives.
-The winter camp is back on the isle of Thanet.
+The winter camp is back on the Isle of Thanet.
 They annoy the surrounding area enough for the Kents to offer the first tribute or Danegeld in 865.
 Both a truce and money are offered, but the Danes continue their raids.

 866–878 CE: The Great Heathen Army